 Who we are

-RESPECT is a non-profit society dedicated to providing support, education and advocacy for women that have experienced domestic abuse.
-RESPECT endeavors to build awareness about the realities and dynamics of abuse.
-RESPECT works toward the elimination of abuse against women and promotes equality for all women.
+RESPECT is a non-profit society that provides support, education and advocacy for women that have experienced domestic abuse.
+We work to build awareness about the realities and dynamics of abuse.
+We also make efforts toward the elimination of abuse against women and promote equality for all women.

 What we do

-We speak to various women to give encouragement, advice on the legal process and safety strategies in getting out of an abusive relationship or in coping in one.
+We speak to various women to give encouragement, information on the legal process, and safety strategies in getting out of an abusive relationship or in coping in one.

 We occasionally offer free counselling to desperately needy women who have no access to helpful resources.

 We place the book, “When Love Hurts”, in various libraries, some jails, in doctor’s offices, etc. with the aim of reaching the public at large with information.
-We have found that many people think that “abuse” is only physical and involves only the lower, uneducated classes.
+We have found that many people think that “abuse” is only physical and involves only women who have made bad choices, or live in poverty.
 They do not realize the far-reaching scope and impact of it.
 Many of us did not realize that what we were living with was abuse.